How Long Can You Make a Claim After a Car Accident?

 What if I miss my accident claim cut-off date?

 In rare cases, you can lodge a claim if you miss your deadline.
-Our legal team provide a free case assessment that can explain your options in this case.
+Our legal team provides a free case assessment to explain your options in this case.

 What is the time limit for property damage insurance claims in Australia?